-Comprehensive geriatric test predicts long-term mortalityMarch 10th, 2014 in Cardiology /
+Comprehensive geriatric test predicts long-term mortalityMarch 10, 2014 in Medicine & Health / Cardiology

 (HealthDay)—For older patients hospitalized with heart failure, a comprehensive geriatric assessment (CGA) score is associated with mortality over two years, according to a study published online March 4 in Circulation: Cardiovascular Quality and Outcomes.